glavanc1/pressilabris_SR_mapping/README.md

 trimmomatic PE -threads 4 -phred33 ${1}_R1.fq.gz ${1}_R2.fq.gz ILLUMINACLIP:NexteraPE-PE:2:25:10 -baseout ${1}.fq.gz LEADING:3 TRAILING:3 SLIDINGWINDOW:4:20 MINLEN:25
 ```

-We then aligned the reads to the reference genome of the M haplotype of *Formica selysi* using `bwa mem` vXXXX in a loop, where `$1` is the sample name and `$2` the path to the genome.
+We then aligned the reads to the reference genome of the M haplotype of *Formica selysi* using `bwa mem` v0.7.17 in a loop, where `$1` is the sample name and `$2` the path to the genome.
 ```bash
 bwa mem -t 16 $2 ${1}_1P.fq.gz ${1}_2P.fq.gz | samtools view -b - > ${1}.bam
 ```

-We then filtered the bam files and added read group (still in a loop with the sample name as `$1`):
+We then filtered the bam files and added read group (still in a loop with the sample name as `$1`) with `samtools` v1.15.1:
 ```bash
 # fills in mate coordinates and insert size fields
 samtools fixmate -m ${1}.bam - | \